 #Mountains #GoPro #Nature #Earth #Scenery

 Experiment with what you think works.
-The more general the hashtag, the more likely your post will be to be buried quickly by others using the same hashtag.
+The more general the hashtag, the faster it will get buried by others using the same hashtag.
 More specific ones will not have this problem, but likely be harder to find by a general audience.
 Big events can also call for great usage of hashtags.
-For example, Brazil’s Carnaval is coming up soon, and if you are going, increased interest and traffic for #Carnaval on Instagram can provide a big boost.
+For example, Brazil’s Carnaval is coming up soon.
+If you are going, increased interest and traffic for #Carnaval on Instagram can provide a big boost.

 (After the popularity of this post, I’ve also decided to write an in-depth guide to just hashtag usage on Instagram, including my favorite hashtags to try and get featured by larger accounts).

-Although I’ve gone extremely in-depth (I was not expecting to write a ten-page essay on how to become Instagram famous this morning), there is much more to it.
-These tips will help you get started, and even if you’re already pretty established, hopefully they will help you out as well.
-Make sure you’re following me on Instagram @ThePartyingTraveler!
+I was not expecting to write a ten-page essay on how to become Instagram famous this morning.
+Although I’ve gone extremely in-depth, there is much more to it.
+These tips will help you get started.
+If you’re looking for something a little more comprehensive, check out my Average Person’s Guide to Becoming a Travel Influencer at my shop!